TimothyClaeys/pycose/docs/examples.rst

 Arbitrary Messages
 ------------------

-It may sometimes be useful to decode a message of an unknown type.
+It may sometimes be useful to decode a COSE message of an unknown type.
 This can be done by calling the ``CoseMessage.decode`` method.
-The type of the message will detected from the CBOR tag present at the start of its encoding, and an instance of the appropriate ``CoseMessage`` subclass is returned.
+The type of the message will be detected from the CBOR tag present at the start of its encoding, and an instance of the appropriate ``CoseMessage`` subclass is returned.

 .. doctest::